WHAT IS ALPHA-CAT?

 CBG, THCV & CBD effects predominate producing a feeling of relaxation (stoney, sleepy)

-- AlphaCAT® kits are in full compliance with the guidelines of the World Health Organisation concerning safety and quality of medical plant materials (WHO/PHARM/92.559).
+- Alpha-cat® Test Kits are fully compliant with the guidelines of the World Health Organisation concerning safety and quality of medical plant materials (WHO/PHARM/92.559).

 - Our methods meet the guidelines and recommendations of the Food and Agriculture Organisation (FAO) Codex Alimentarius.